 Neurodevelopmental symptoms are common in NGLY1 deficiency including delays in reaching developmental milestones like sitting up, crawling, or walking.
 As they age, children may have difficulty walking independently or be unable to walk.
 There may be delays in speech development, and children are often unable to speak or can only speak a few words.
 Intellectual disability is common and can range from children with below average IQ scores to significant intellectual disability.

 Some children may have elevated levels of certain liver enzymes, which normally indicate liver dysfunction or damage.
 Mild scarring (fibrosis) of the liver can develop.
+One individual developed severe acute liver failure that resolved.
 Most of the time, the liver enzyme levels improve as a child ages.
 Sometimes, the liver may be larger than normal (hepatomegaly).

 Some children have developed seizures of various types.
 The age of onset for seizures has ranged from two months to 10 years old.
 Sometimes, the seizures have responded to medications and other times they have continued despite drug therapy (intractable seizures).